Mads (film): Development and production

 Writer and director David Moreau (pictured in 2008) used his iPhone camera to block and choreograph the film with director of photography Philip Lozano.

 Moreau began conceiving Mads after having a nightmare in which he was drugged and experienced a bad trip.
 Some time later, while jogging in a forest near his Fontainebleau home, he "started to think about this idea and this disease" that could potentially be caused by a drug.
-He was then startled by an actor in zombie make-up that was filming an episode of The Walking Dead: Daryl Dixon, which he took as "the God of Zombies sending [him] a strange sign" to produce the film.
+He was then startled by an actor in zombie make-up who was filming an episode of The Walking Dead: Daryl Dixon, which he took as "the God of Zombies sending [him] a strange sign" to produce the film.
 He was inspired to film Mads in one continuous take by the 2015 film Victoria, which was also shot in one take, as he felt that the filmmaking technique added realism that made it seem "almost like a documentary".
 He wrote basic outlines for the characters, but allowed the actors to develop them further once they were cast.
 Lead cast members Lucille Guillaume, Laurie Pavy, and Milton Riche were all relatively inexperienced, with Mads serving as Pavy's feature film debut.